How to Set Up Your Minecraft Server

 For those with a mac, you can find instructions here.

 Once you’ve followed these directions, you’ll have your own server that you, your kids, and their friends can play Minecraft together!
 You can give your connection information to anyone you know and invite them to collaborate and build in your world.

 When you do create a server, be sure to log in every once in awhile to check out what the players are building; you’ll be surprised how much kids will accomplish when they work together.
 If you or your kids have any cool builds, we’d love to see them in the comments!

-And don’t forget you can take your child’s Minecraft skills to the next level at any of our super-popular Minecraft online and summer courses in coding and game design.
+And don’t forget you can take your child’s skills to the next level at any of our super-popular Minecraft summer camps.
 Check them out today!